grpc/proposal/A120-postquantum-cryptography.md

 Performance concerns are the primary source of anticipated pushback.
 However, we align with the broader ecosystem: prioritizing rapid PQC readiness is critical.
 Performance-sensitive users that cannot take this approach can choose to opt-out by configuring their ciphers.
 In addition, gRPC SSL/TLS users are not historically sensitive to ~600 μs handshake latency delta.
 For example, gRPC-C++ does not enable TLS resumption by default, which would save much more than that.

-Post-quantum authenticity is not susceptible to store-now-decypt-later attacks so is out-of-scope for the sudden urgency.
+Post-quantum authenticity is not susceptible to store-now-decrypt-later attacks so is out-of-scope for the sudden urgency.

-Not all of gRPC’s TLS stack enables users to configure their own key exchange groups.
+Not all of gRPC's TLS stack enables users to configure their own key exchange groups.
 This is a loose prerequisite to changing the default behavior for gRPC, as we want users to be able to opt-out of post-quantum confidentiality if they desire.

 ## Proposal